scambier/tic80-typescript/README.md

 - `tic.d.ts`: a file containing the definition of all TIC-80 functions
 - `tsconfig.json`: basic settings to compile your `.ts` files in a single `.js` file
 - `config.json`: defined just below
-- `main.ts`: a sample TypeScript file
+- `sample.ts`: a sample TypeScript file
 - `runtic.js`: the script that will compress your code (while keeping it readable by default), inject it to TIC-80, and launch your game

 ## Installation